Sanusi Hardjadinata: Minister of Education

-After the replacement of the Ampera Cabinet by the First Revised Ampera Cabinet on 17 October 1967, Sanusi was appointed as the Minister of Education by Suharto.
+After the replacement of the Ampera Cabinet by the First Revised Ampera Cabinet on 17 October 1967, Sanusi was appointed the Minister of Education by Suharto.
 During his office as the Minister of Education, the only school building he inaugurated was the building of the Bandung Senior High School No. 11.
 Following the formation of a new cabinet, Sanusi was replaced as the Minister of Education by Mashuri Saleh.

 After his replacement as the Minister of Education, Sanusi became a high-ranking employee seconded to the Ministry of Home Affairs from 1968 until 1970.
 He retired from the ministry in 1971.
 From 1975 until 1978, Sanusi was appointed by Suharto as a member of the Supreme Advisory Council.
 During his term, the council was headed by Wilopo, a former prime minister of Indonesia.
 There weren't any reports on his works in the council, as everything that the council advised to the President must be kept in secret.